sdpython/mlprodict/_doc/sphinxdoc/source/onnx_python.rst

   message,
-* ``OK``: the converter works fine and the runtime produces predictions almost equal to the orignal predictions, absolute difference is below :math:`1e-5`,
+* ``OK``: the converter works fine and the runtime produces predictions almost equal to the orignal predictions, relative difference is below :math:`1e-5`,
-* ``e<%f``: the converter works fine and the runtime produces predictions close to the orignal predictions, absolute difference is below the threshold,
+* ``e<%f``: the converter works fine and the runtime produces predictions close to the orignal predictions, relative difference is below the threshold,
 * ``i|j``: the model was converted for a specific opset but the converted ONNX is compatible with smaller opset, *i* is the smallest compatible opset for the main domain,